Anbang-Hu/advanced-dynamic-simulations/README.md

 Student Names: Anbang Hu, Yang Yu

 ### Overview
-We will implement
-- solvers more advanced than forward Euler and simplectic Euler
+We will implement solvers more advanced than forward Euler and simplectic Euler based on Scotty3D.
-- some 3D deformation algorithm(s)

-based on Scotty3D.

 ### Advanced Solvers
 We have implemented forward Euler and simplectic Euler in Assignment 4.
 We will explore another two stable integration methods - [backward Euler and improved Euler](https://math.la.asu.edu/~dajones/class/275/ch2.pdf).